twayment/league-of-legends-analysis/README.md

 ### Final Model

 For my final model, I used five quantitative features: `kills`, `xpat10`, `cspm`, and two that I engineered — `kda` and `vision_efficiency`.
 I created these using a FunctionTransformer directly inside the pipeline.
-KDA (kills + assists divided by deaths) reflects a player’s impact while staying alive, and vision efficiency (vision score divided by total gold) captures how effectively a player contributes vision relative to their resources — especially helpful for identifying Supports.
+KDA (kills + assists divided by deaths) reflects a player’s impact while staying alive.
+Roles like Mid and ADC often have high KDA due to their carry potential, while Supports and Top laners often show lower values, making it a useful signal for classification.
+Vision efficiency (vision score divided by total gold) captures how effectively a player contributes vision relative to their resources.
+This is particularly helpful for identifying Supports, who tend to have lower gold income but are expected to have high vision scores.
+Including these features adds more role-specific context to the model, making it better at distinguishing between different styles of play tied to each position.

 Since I used a RandomForestClassifier, I didn’t apply StandardScaler.
 Random Forests aren’t sensitive to the scale of features, so scaling would’ve added unnecessary complexity without any benefit.